andis-sprinkis/snippet/regex.md

               >
               > The primary shall evaluate as true if the current pathname matches _pattern_ using the pattern matching notation described in [_2.14 Pattern Matching Notation_](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/V3_chap02.html#tag_19_14).
 The additional rules in [_2.14.3 Patterns Used for Filename Expansion_](https://pubs.opengroup.org/onlinepubs/9799919799/utilities/V3_chap02.html#tag_19_14_03) do not apply as this is a matching operation, not an expansion.
     - GNU

+        - `man find` (findutils 4.10.0-3)

+            Options:

+            - > -regextype type
+              >
+              > Changes the regular expression syntax understood by -regex and -iregex tests which occur later on the command line.
+To see which regular expression types are known, use -regextype help.
+The Texinfo documentation (see SEE ALSO) explains the meaning of and differences between the various types of regular expression.
+If you do not use this option, find behaves as if the regular expression type emacs had been specified.

+                The `find -regextype help` output:

+                > find: Unknown regular expression type ‘help’; valid types are ‘findutils-default’, ‘ed’, ‘emacs’, ‘gnu-awk’, ‘grep’, ‘posix-awk’, ‘awk’, ‘posix-basic’, ‘posix-egrep’, ‘egrep’, ‘posix-extended’, ‘posix-minimal-basic’, ‘sed’.

+            - > -iregex pattern
+              >
+              > Like -regex, but the match is case insensitive.

+            - > -regex pattern
+              >
+              > File name matches regular expression pattern.
+This is a match on the whole path, not a search.
+For example, to match a file named ./fubar3, you can use the regular expression `.*bar.` or `.*b.*3`, but not `f.*r3`.
+The regular expressions understood by find are by default Emacs Regular Expressions, but this can be changed with the -regextype option.

+            The `-lname`, `-name`, `-path`, `-wholename`, `-ilname`, `-context` options *pattern* argument refers to 'shell pattern', not regular expression.

     - BusyBox
         - [BusyBox - Command help](https://www.busybox.net/downloads/BusyBox.html)
     - FreeBSD